 The interesting feature of the Hunnish warrior was their practice of cranial deformation – which was usually achieved by binding the head from childhood (when the skull tends to be soft yet growing).
 Similar practices were also observed in other ethnically different nomadic groups, like the Sarmatians.

-However, the historians are still puzzled by the Hunnish practice, since almost no contemporary record of such rituals is found in literary sources (which contradict the existing archaeological finds).
-This had led to the hypothesis that perhaps the practice was only prevalent in the elite groups of the Hunnish society.
+However, historians are still puzzled by the Hunnish practice, since almost no contemporary record of such rituals is found in literary sources (which contradict the existing archaeological finds).
+This led to the hypothesis that perhaps the practice was only prevalent in the elite groups of the Hunnish society.

 Honorable Mention – Huns as Roman Mercenaries and Elite Bodyguards